 TYRE TREAD & PRESSURE

-We are often surprised to find bicycles coming into our workshop with under inflated tyres.
+Many bicycles come into our workshop with under inflated tyres.
 Not only does this result in premature tyre wear, it also means you are more at risk of getting a puncture.
-An under-inflated tyre will also increase your rolling resistance meaning it will be harder to pedal and you will waste valuable energy!
+An under-inflated tyre will also make it harder to pedal and you will waste valuable energy!

 So make sure you regularly check your tyre pressure and inflate your tyres to the correct pressure.